Depth, Not Data: An Analysis of Hessian Spectral Bifurcation: Simulation

-We consider a depth-$L$ deep linear network with input dimension $d_0 = 10$, output dimension $d_L = 16$, hidden widths $d_1 = \cdots = d_{L-1} = 20$, and effective rank $r = 4$.
-The data is whitened such that $\Sigma_{xx} \simeq I_{d_\ast}$.
-We conduct experiments with $L=2$ and $L=3$, and provide the training loss curves to verify convergence.
-As shown in Figure~\ref{fig:hessian_sim}, the non-zero Hessian eigenvalues clearly separate into two clusters: a dominant eigenspace of dimension $r^2 = 16$ and a bulk eigenspace of dimension $(d_\ast + d_L - 2r)r = 72$, consistent across both depths.
-Crucially, the spectral gap between the two clusters scales with depth, exhibiting a ratio of approximately $2$ for $L=2$ and $3$ for $L=3$.
-These observations align with Theorem~\ref{theorem main result} and validate the depth-dependent Hessian bifurcation predicted by our theory.
+To { verify} the theoretical results in Sections~\ref{section_pre} and \ref{hessian_bifurcation}, we conduct numerical simulations under Assumptions~\ref{assumption 12}, \ref{assumption 4}.
+For brevity, we provide a experiment here, and detailed experimental settings and additional results are provided in Appendix~\ref{appendix_simulation}.
+We consider a depth-$L$ deep linear network with input dimension $d_0 = 10$, output dimension $d_L = 16$, hidden widths $d_1=\cdots=d_{L-1} = 20$, and effective rank $r = 4$, trained on whitened data ($\Sigma_{xx} \simeq I_{d_\ast}$) with $L =3$.
+Figure~\ref{fig:hessian_sim2} reports the Hessian eigenvalue trajectories and training loss curves, the latter confirming convergence.
+The non-zero spectrum cleanly separates into a dominant cluster of dimension $r^2 = 16$ and a bulk cluster of dimension $(d_\ast + d_L - 2r)r = 72$, consistent across both depths.
+Moreover, the spectral gap scales with depth, yielding ratios of approximately $3$ for $L=3$, matching the linear growth of dominant eigenvalues with $L$ predicted by Theorem~\ref{theorem main result}.

+\textbf{{Discussion Beyond Theoretical Setup.}} To probe whether the Hessian bifurcation extends beyond the linear regime, we repeat the experiment with a $\tanh$ activation applied after each layer, keeping all other settings unchanged.
+As shown in Figure~\ref{fig:3panels_tanh}, the non-zero spectrum still splits cleanly into a dominant and a bulk cluster (panel a), and training converges stably (panel b).
+Sweeping $L=2$--$7$ (panel c), the empirical gap $\bar{\lambda}_{\rm dom}/\bar{\lambda}_{\rm bulk}$ tracks the $\text{Gap}=L$ prediction: $\bar{\lambda}_{\rm dom}$ grows linearly in $L$ while $\bar{\lambda}_{\rm bulk}$ remains nearly constant.
+This suggests that the depth-dependent bifurcation of Theorem~\ref{theorem main result} is not an artifact of linearity but reflects a more general structural property of deep networks.